 Write down our toll-free telephone number this Friday.

-It's 800-941 Sean if you'd like to join us.
+It's 800-941-Sean, if you'd like to join us.

-I'm 99.99999% certain that that's going to be the case, uh, regardless of what the appellate court said about sentencing or the Supreme Court said about sentencing.
+I'm 99.99999% certain that that's going to be the case, regardless of what the appellate court said about sentencing or the Supreme Court said about sentencing.

-Um, there are just too many issues in play here where corruption existed.
+There are just too many issues in play here where corruption existed.

 And it's frustrating.

-I think the bigger argument, the better argument before before the Supreme Court was Levin's argument, which was they should use the supremacy clause and how there wasn't any jurisdiction for Alvin Bragg to come up with his novel legal theory to bypass the statute of limitations that had come and gone.
+I think the bigger argument, the better argument before the Supreme Court was Levin's argument, which was they should use the supremacy clause and how there wasn't any jurisdiction for Alvin Bragg to come up with his novel legal theory to bypass the statute of limitations that had come and gone.

 And even on the federal side of this, I mean, the Department of Justice, as weaponized as it is, had passed on this very issue.